What type of notice will I get from the mover?

 A common misconception is that the first available date of delivery is the date that the items will arrive.
 This is not the case, unless you have explicitly paid for the items to arrive on a certain day.
 This charge will need to be listed as a separate and distinct charge on the Bill of Lading.

 To determine your first available date of delivery and the delivery window, look at the Bill of Lading.
 There should be a space in the top right corner for the first available delivery date.
 The delivery window will typically be found in the Terms and Conditions.
 These two pieces of information will tell you when you should be expecting to receive delivery.

-What if I can’t make the time given by the driver work to receive my goods?
+What if I can’t make the time given by the mover work to receive my goods?

-The carrier has the right to deliver at any reasonable time within the delivery window and the expectation is that you will be available to receive your goods through the delivery window.
-If you refuse to accept at the provided time, the driver can charge a redelivery fee or place items into storage.
+The mover has the right to deliver at any reasonable time within the delivery spread of dates and you are obligated to be available to receive your goods in the delivery window.
+If you refuse to accept at the provided time, the mover may be able to charge a redelivery fee or place items into storage.
 An extra charge will likely be added for a rescheduled delivery.

 If you cannot personally be there, you may send a representative.
 If you do send a representative, you should be aware that you will be bound by what that representative agrees to on your behalf.

 Do I have to pay before they will unload my truck?

 Yes.
 The mover can demand payment before unloading the truck.

 What form of payment will they expect?

 A legitimate mover will allow you to make payment in any form that was agreed to in tthe mover’s Bill of Lading (it must match your choice printed on the estimate).